 by Barbara J. Andrews, TDP Science And Advisory Board

-A Genetic Jumping Bean?
+Genetic Jumping Bean?

-It is difficult to imagine an evolutionary relationship between the Chihuahua and the Grizzly bear but we know that the bear family divided into the dog family that contains the wolf, coyote, jackal and fox sub-species.
-The fox cannot interbreed with the wolf, coyote or even the jackal, others believe this to be untrue.

-The Chihuahua shares an astounding number of zoological and historical characteristics with the Fennec Fox, a tiny little desert creature billed as the “world’s smallest canine.”
+It is difficult to imagine an evolutionary relationship between the Chihuahua and the Grizzly bear but the bear family divided into the wolf, coyote, jackal and fox sub-species.
+The fox cannot interbreed with the wolf, coyote or domestic dog but the Chihuahua dog shares an astounding number of zoological and historical characteristics with the Fennec Fox, a tiny little desert creature billed as the “world’s smallest canine.”

 The fennec fox(found in North Africa, the Sinai Peninsula, South East Egypt and the Arabian desert) averages only 1 to 1.5 kg.
-Unable to agree on species classification because of features that do not conform to the fox family, scientists finally assigned it a separate genus, fennecus zerda.
-That is fact.
-Speculation is that it is “in fact” not a fox!
+Unable to agree on species classification because of features that do not conform to the fox family, scientists finally assigned the fennec fox a separate genus, fennecus zerda or vulpes zerda.

-The fennec has huge ears which help dissipate heat and enable him to hear his prey before it hears him.
+The fennec fox has huge ears which help dissipate heat and enable him to hear his prey before it hears him.
 Naturalists theorize that the oversized ears serve as shade during the rare times the nocturnal fennec is exposed to sunlight.
-Heavy dew produced by cold offshore currents (fact) would collect on the back of the ears, which may (supposition) explain how the tiny creature can survive indefinitely far from any known source of water.
+Heavy dew produced by cold offshore currents collect on the back of the ears, which explains how the tiny creature can survive indefinitely far from any known source of water.
 With his oversized ears, the Chihuahua is every bit as appealing as the fennec fox which sadly, is now on Appendix Two of the Cites list.

-The early Chihuahua had the same feet but we do love to tinker with nature’s design!
-We show folks decided that a small and dainty foot with the toes well split up but not spread would look better in the ring and granted, he no longer scurries across the sand.
-Still, photos of early Chihuahuas show a most distinctive “hand-like” foot with long, thin finger-like toes.
+The early Chihuahua had the same long toes and narrow feet but we do love to tinker with nature’s design!
+We show folks decided that a small and dainty foot with the toes well split up but not spread would look better in the show ring even though photos of early Chihuahuas show a distinctive “hand-like” foot with long, thin finger-toes.

-Given opportunity, the Chihuahua seeks precisely the same food as does the fennec; vegetation, little rodents, lizards, and insects.
+Given opportunity, the Chihuahua seeks precisely the same food as does the fennec fox; vegetation, little rodents, lizards, and insects.
 Any Chihuahua owner will describe their irresistible, irrepressible urge to chase and eat bugs!
-But let's cease to speculate because there are facts on record.
+But let's cease to speculate because there are fascinating facts on record.

 The Foxy Chihuahua

-So come, let’s have a look at some of the theories, legends, and facts that contribute to the appeal of the world’s smallest dog.
-Some breed historians think that the ancestor of the Chihuahua was a hairless dog that came from Asia, across Russia, through the Bering Straits and into what is now Alaska.
-Fact: Hairless dogs existed in China, Africa, and Turkey.
-One theory holds that the Chinese Crested was “americanized” as early as the seventh century B.C. when Chinese vessels reached Central and North America.
-That is reaching a long way.
-The answer is clear.
+So come, let’s have a look at some of the theories and facts that contribute to the appeal of the world’s smallest dog.
+Some breed historians think the ancestor of the Chihuahua was a hairless dog that existed in Mexico, Central, and South America.
+Folklore surrounding the Xoloitzcuintli has become confusingly interwoven with that of the Chihuahua but we don’t believe them to be related.

 Digging Chihuahua History!

 As with all speculation, there are interesting glitches.
 A major “oops” in the theory that dogs came to the Americas by way of Chinese sailing vessels is that small dogs of North America were revered by the earliest humans as evidenced by Indian Knoll, a two-acre site in Kentucky U.S.A.
-In a single dig, Dr. William Web found 21 small dogs interred in graves dated 3000 B.C.
+Dr. William Web found 21 small dogs interred in graves dated 3000 B.C.
 The Kentucky dig provides irrefutable evidence that dogs were domesticated in North America long before they could possibly have arrived on Chinese vessels making port in Mexico.

 There is more.
-As recorded in the authoritative publication Walker’s Mammals of the World, Fifth Edition, Volume II, the oldest documented remains of domestic dogs, dating from 11,000 and 12,000 years ago, were found respectively, in Idaho (NW United States) and in Iraq which borders Turkey and Arabia!
+As recorded in the authoritative publication Walker’s Mammals of the World, Fifth Edition, Volume II, the oldest documented remains of domestic dogs, dating from 11,000 and 12,000 years ago, were found respectively, in Idaho (NW United States) and in Iraq which borders Turkey and Arabia.

 So we have come full circle, developmental history having brought us back to Mexico and the southern United States.
-Perhaps the ancestors were brought in on Chinese trading vessels.
-Maybe they originated in the Egyptian desert and were related to fennec zerda, the little “dog” that is so unusual it has its own species classification.
+Perhaps the Chihuahua's ancestors, transported on Chinese trading vessels, originated in the Egyptian desert and were related to fennec zerda, the little “dog” that is so unusual it has its own species classification.

-Chihuahua Fact, Fable, Spirit Dog
+Chihuahua Spirit Dog

-Unfortunately, the many dialects of the American Indian afford little in the way of meaningful descriptions of native dogs.
-An incredibly creative artist, the Native American used symbolism more than realism.
-Even today, the original American traces creation and his own history though the spoken record.
-He relies on The Story Teller to pass the past from one generation to the next.
-One such story clearly relates to the Chihuahua.
+The many dialects of the First Americans afford little in the way of written descriptions.
+Native Americans trace creation and history though the spoken record, relying on The Story Teller to pass the past from one generation to the next.
+One story clearly relates to the Chihuahua.

-It was believed that not only could the little dog be a companion in the next world, he served his owner in a much greater way.
-The sins of the master were transferred to the dog so that the human could gain safe passage to the other world.
+It was believed that not only could the little dog be a companion in this world but that the sins of the master were transferred to the dog so his human could gain safe passage to the other world.

-Writing of the little dog’s spiritual assistance Fray Bernardino de Sahugun said “The deceased were burnt, encircled by all their clothing and belongings, but he who had nothing went bare and thus suffered greatly."
+Writing of the little dog’s spiritual assistance, Fray Bernardino de Sahugun said the deceased were burnt, encircled by clothing and belongings but "he who had nothing went bare and thus suffered greatly."
 So it was that the little yellow dog "... bore the dead one across the place of the nine rivers in the land of the dead.”
 Knowing the utter and complete devotion of the Chihuahua, that is believable.

-Color is significant to the Aztec religion and the color of death is yellow.
-So it was that the little yellow dogs were sacrificed that they might precede their masters to the other side.
-It was there they waited to aid the owner across the ninth river.
+In the Aztec religion, the color of death is yellow.
+So "the little yellow dogs" were sacrificed in order to precede their masters to the other side where they waited to aid them across the ninth river.
 The Story Teller speaks of “a yellow one that wore a strand of slackly spun cotton for a collar.
 It is told he takes the dead across the ninefold river to Meitlantecutli.
 There the waters are wide, dogs are the ferrymen, and when he recognizes his master, he leaps into the water in order to take him across.”